pratik-hanmante/uber-app/NOTES.md

   - `DELETE /drivers/{driverID}` — delegates to `LocationService.removeDriver`
 - **Service:** `LocationService` — two methods only (`findNearbyDrivers` returns `List.of()`, `removeDriver` is no-op); no `updateDriverLocation` method exists yet; Redis GEO ops not wired.
 - **Config:** `application.yaml` has `spring.application.name` only — Redis host/port not configured.
 - **Status:** Controller + DTOs done.
-Service layer is a stub — Redis integration pending; `updateDriverLocation` not yet wired to service.
+Service layer is a stub — Redis integration pending; `updateDriverLocation` is not yet wired to service.

 ### matching-service
 - **Storage:** None (stateless)